twesigomwedavid/linux-and-R-intro/R-schedule.md

 Swirl is an R package with interactive R courses.

-For this MSc (Med) Genomic Medicine programme, we will focus on the R programming course in swirl.
+For this MSc (Med) Genomic Medicine programme, we will focus on the R programming course in ``swirl``.
 Kindly complete the following lessons within this course:

 - Basic Building Blocks